Parliamentary.ai

 Groups Affected

-• Individuals and entities involved in supplying arms to terrorist organizations in the UK: Their assets may be frozen, potentially resulting in significant financial losses.
+• Individuals and entities involved in supplying arms to terrorist organisations in the UK: Their assets in the UK will be frozen.

-• UK citizens harmed by the supply of arms to terrorist organizations: They may receive compensation from the frozen assets.
+• UK citizens affected by the supply of arms to terrorist organisations: They may receive compensation.

-• The Treasury: Responsible for implementing the asset freeze and managing the compensation process.
+• The Treasury: Responsible for implementing the asset freezing measures and managing compensation claims.

 Full Text